 Short-term disability insurance is one of those things you tend to wish you bought before it was too late.
 Don’t let this happen to you.
 Short-term disability insurance may not seem like a big deal, but it really is.

 An independent insurance agent can help walk you through everything worth knowing about short-term disability insurance, how to use it, and how to get it.
 Plus, they'll help walk you through a number of options to find the right coverage and price for you.
-But first, it's time for a little background of short-term disability insurance.
+But first, it's time for a little background on short-term disability insurance.

 What Is Short-Term Disability Insurance?

-First things first, you need to know what short-term disability insurance is and how it works.
+First things first.
+You need to know what short-term disability insurance is and how it works.
 Short-term disability insurance pays for a portion of your income if you become temporarily injured or ill and you're unable to work, paying out anywhere between 40% and 70% of your salary.

 But short-term disability is different from its long-term counterpart, so we're talking days and months of coverage here, not years.